Dr Minas Liarokapis

 2010 - Thomaidion Award for Scientific Publications.

-Postgraduate Studies Advisor, Department of Mechanical Engineering
+Postgraduate Studies Supervisor, Department of Mechanical and Mechatronics Engineering

 Areas of expertise

-Robot Grasping and Manipulation
+- Robot Grasping and Dexterous Manipulation

-Machine Learning and Pattern Recognition.
+- Machine Learning and Pattern Recognition

-IEEE - Member
+IEEE - Senior Member

-IEEE Robotics and Automation Society - Member
+IEEE Robotics and Automation Society - Senior Member

 Technical Chamber of Greece - Member